The Euler-Poincare characteristic and mixed multiplicities

 \parskip 4pt

 \overfullrule=0mm \bfh{\vhtimeb} \b{\vntime}

-\centerline{ \parbox[c]{11.20cm}{ {\bf ABSTRACT:} This paper builds mixed multiplicity systems; the Euler-Poincare characteristic and the mixed multiplicity symbol of $\mathbb{N}^d$-graded modules with respect to a mixed multiplicity system, and proves that the Euler-Poincare characteristic and the mixed multiplicity symbol of mixed multiplicity systems of the type $(k_1,\ldots,k_d)$ and the mixed multiplicity of the type $(k_1,\ldots,k_d)$ are the same.
-As an application, we get results for mixed multiplicities of ideals.}}
+\centerline{ \parbox[c]{11.20cm}{ {\bf ABSTRACT:} This paper defines mixed multiplicity systems; the Euler-Poincare characteristic and the mixed multiplicity symbol of $\mathbb{N}^d$-graded modules with respect to a mixed multiplicity system, and proves that the Euler-Poincare characteristic and the mixed multiplicity symbol of any mixed multiplicity system of the type $(k_1,\ldots,k_d)$ and the $(k_1,\ldots,k_d)$-difference of the Hilbert polynomial are the same.
+As an application, we get results for mixed multiplicities.}}